 Of the many major highways across our state, the two that run North and South include 35W and 35E.
 Sometimes they can get confused but you can always remember 35W goes through Minneapolis, on the west side of the Twin Cities, while 35E runs through St. Paul on the east side of the Twin Cities.

-No matter your preference, the Twin Cities actually have quite a few differences that make them both amazing cities to visit and live in.
+Minneapolis vs. St. Paul seems to be a constant debate here in Minnesota but no matter your preference, the Twin Cities actually have quite a few differences that make them both amazing cities to visit and live in.
 Bigos Apartments don’t discriminate and can be found all across the Twin Cities.
 Take your pick, and view an apartment in Minneapolis or St. Paul today!